MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/swipeview.md

 `SwipeView` defines the following properties:

-- `LeftItems`, of type `SwipeItems`, which represents the context items that can be invoked when the control is swiped from the left side.
+- `LeftItems`, of type `SwipeItems`, which represents the swipe items that can be invoked when the control is swiped from the left side.
-- `RightItems`, of type `SwipeItems`, which represents the context items that can be invoked when the control is swiped from the right side.
+- `RightItems`, of type `SwipeItems`, which represents the swipe items that can be invoked when the control is swiped from the right side.
-- `TopItems`, of type `SwipeItems`, which represents the context items that can be invoked when the control is swiped from the top down.
+- `TopItems`, of type `SwipeItems`, which represents the swipe items that can be invoked when the control is swiped from the top down.
-- `BottomItems`, of type `SwipeItems`, which represents the context items that can be invoked when the control is swiped from the bottom up.
+- `BottomItems`, of type `SwipeItems`, which represents the swipe items that can be invoked when the control is swiped from the bottom up.

 These properties are backed by [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) objects, which means that they can be targets of data bindings, and styled.